March 20, 2012

 I adopted him because when you think you see something so fundamentally worthwhile in someone else, you don’t look for the reasons – like bad timing or a negative bank balance – that might keep it out of your life.
 You commit to being strong enough to build your life around it, no matter what.
 In doing so, you begin to become the thing you admire.

 Homer is full of spunk and character.
 He defends Gwen against an intruder who breaks into her home.
 Along with her other two cats, they survive for several days after the terrorist attacks on September 11, 2001, after Cooper is unable to return to her apartment near the World Trade center.

 Homer is utterly lovable.
 He leaps tall bookcases, hangs from curtains, and shoves tuna cans out of the kitchen cabinet.
 He loves life with a joyous innocence.
 It is very easy to fall in love with him!
 Everything he does takes a leap of faith.

 Gwen Cooper is a very talented writer.
 The book is cleverly put together, with quotes from The Odyssey heading each chapter.
 Cooper writes about how Homer gave her the courage to move to New York when she was almost 30 years old, and how Homer’s influence changed how she viewed her relationships with men.

 Even if you aren’t as crazy about cats as I am, you will love Homer.
-You can order a copy right now from Amazon, or you can have it downloaded on your Kindle in less than a minute!

 You can read more about Homer on his blog: Homer's Odyssey.